Biophysical Services

 North Shore’s Biologists assess proposed developments in advance of construction for species of concern, applicable setbacks and mitigation measures required by the Wildlife Act, Species at Risk Act, Migratory Bird Convention Act and the Master Schedule of Standards and Conditions related to Alberta’s Enhanced Approval Process (EAP).
 Additional services offered by North Shore’s wildlife specialists include:

-• Desktop wildlife assessment, review and wildlife sweeps
+• Desktop wildlife assessments and reviews

 • Field wildlife surveys including:

-• Nest sweeps and breeding bird surveys
+• Migratory bird surveys and breeding bird surveys

 • Amphibian surveys